Volunhares Set Off

-Sheffield's youngest hash, with the oldest legs.
-Hares lay a trail in flour and chalk; the rest of us amble after them through fields, snickets, and the odd back lane.
-Some run, most walk, everyone ends up at a proper pub.
-Hash virgins especially welcome.
+Sheffield's youngest hash, forged in April 2025.
+Hares lay a trail in flour, sawdust, chalk or paper; the rest of us amble after them through fields, snickets, and the odd back lane.
+A lot walk (not most), and everyone ends up at a proper pub — hashers support real ale pubs.
+We welcome hash virgins and visitors.

 Every previous hash — date, hare, route, photos, and a blow-by-blow from whoever the scribe could corner at the bar.

 Think country ramble crossed with a paper-chase and a pub crawl.
-We're technically a Hash House Harriers chapter — most of us walk, a few run, everyone ends at the pub.
+We're technically a Hash House Harriers kennel — most of us walk, a few run, everyone ends at the pub.

-Every trail ends at the "on-on" — usually a country pub with a fire and a fryer.
+Every trail ends at the "On-In" — usually a real ale pub.
 Distance 3–6 miles.
 Pace: yours.

 Every hash has its own vocabulary.
 Here are the words you'll hear on your first Steel City run.

 The people who (just about) keep this nonsense running.
-All emails land in Smutley's inbox — he'll forward as needed.
+All emails land in the club inbox — we'll forward as needed.

 Visiting hashers welcome — and if you're in any of these towns, look up the locals.
 They're all good people, mostly.

 Pay-as-you-go.
 No committee meetings.
 No memberships.
-Just a trail, a pub, a pint, and a small contribution to St Luke's.
+Just a trail, a pub and a pint or two.